arjunkhara/3D-Modelling-Repo/README.md

 Just by switching between the tools (Q for select, W for move, E for rotate, and R for scale) and by pulling, pushing and pinching the faces, vertices, edges, and vertex points, a variety of interesting shapes can be created.
 Here I am trying to draw a space age piston.
 It’s not a very good job but this is the first time in my life that I have ever used 3D modelling software.
 The choice is between Maya and Blender and I have chosen Maya. https://github.com/arjunkhara/3D-modelling-repo/blob/master/Slide3.PNG

 Here is the completed piston for the engine.
-When selecting anything in Object Mode (right mouse button over any asset will bring up the options) the asset and its wireframe components light up in a light green colour as shown in the above image. https://github.com/arjunkhara/3D-modelling-repo/blob/master/Slide4.PNG
+When selecting anything in Object Mode (right mouse button over any asset will bring up the options) the asset and its wireframe components light up in a light green colour as shown in the image. https://github.com/arjunkhara/3D-modelling-repo/blob/master/Slide4.PNG

+Here I have simply placed a cube onto the scene next to my piston.
+I figured if the only component I have is a piston then the rest of the spaceship engine is missing, in which case there must have been a crash.
+This method of assigning myself a story works well in creating abstract shapes since a narrative almost always puts a definite object in mind.
+This, I find, is the best way to approach any creative software or factured process.